Chart Color Schemes

 The level of residential development activity in Hamilton South is very low in comparison to the average area assessed nationally by AreaSearch

-Hamilton South's development activity is minimal, averaging less than one approval per year over five years.
-This low level reflects the rural nature of the area where housing needs drive development rather than market demand.
-The small number of approvals can significantly impact annual growth statistics.
+Hamilton South has seen very limited development activity, averaging less than one approval per year over the past five years.
+This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
+Note that the small number of approvals can significantly impact annual growth and relativity statistics.

-Hamilton South has notably less construction activity compared to Rest of NSW and its development levels are below national averages.
+Hamilton South shows significantly less construction activity compared to the Rest of NSW.
+Development levels are also below national averages.

 Frequently Asked Questions - Development